muktajoya/Predictive-Maintenance-System/README.md

-# 🏭 Predictive Maintenance System – Industry 4.0 Architecture
+# Predictive Maintenance System – Industry 4.0 Architecture
+# Developed by: Mukta Ghosh (Data Engineer / ML Engineer)

 ##  Why this dataset is suitable for industrial ML
 This dataset sourced from Kaggle is highly representative of real-world industrial IoT systems because it contains:

 - Time-series sensor data (timestamp-based behavior)